Jamie-Wallace/react-learning/mars-rover-ts-2/src/Kata Notes.md

 -- But we have discussed just making immutable as we go.
     -- Plan to try that out in future and see how it affects the tests.

+-- Next up we need to test rover directions are displayed on the grid.